Funding Your Studies When Returning to Education

 Returning to college can be a daunting prospect if you have been out of education for a while.
 Due to the Covid-19 pandemic, you may have either had your work hours reduced or suffered job loss.
 Although this can be devastating, it may be your opportunity to return to education to take your career path in a new direction.

 You may worry that with studying you may have to sacrifice income made from working.
 However, college can provide you with financial support while you are studying.
 This can help you build upon your education while providing funding for living costs, all with the end goal of building a career you enjoy.
 Here are some ways you can fund your studies when returning to education.

 A good place to start is to understand what type of funding you may be entitled to based on the study mode of your course (full-time or part-time) and your personal circumstances.
-An easy way to find this out is to use our website’s funding tool.
+An easy way to find this out is to use our Funding Tool.

 When you study full-time you will have time for independent study.
 It can also be an opportunity to apply for a part-time job to help gain further experience and skills while earning a second line of income.
-We also provide a service called JobZone, a website where you can find part-time jobs, ideal for those who want to work while studying.
+We provide a service called JobZone, which is a website where you can find part-time jobs.
+This is ideal for those who want to work while studying.

 If you are considering returning to education after a break and need further advice, please contact us for more information at firstname.lastname@example.org.